raynaluzier/packer-plugin-artifactory/docs/README.md

 One post-processor enables the upload of a newly created image artifact into Artifactory and the other enables the assignment of one or more properties to an image artifact.

+NOTE: The `artifactory-import` component makes use of the VMware OVFTool.
+This must be installed on the machine where the plugin will be executed from to function properly.

 ### Installation